LUSAS-Software/LUSAS-API-Examples/jupyter_notebook/README.md

    - Press `Win + R`, type `cmd` and press Enter (this opens the command prompt)

-   - Run `pip install pywin32` to install pywin32
+   - Run `pip install pywin32 ipykernel` to install pywin32 and ipykernel (default kernel used by Jupyter Notebooks)

    - Optionally, additional Python libraries used accross the repository examples can be installed running: `pip install pandas openpyxl matplotlib`

 ## ⚙️Setting up Jupyter Notebook on Windows